tranleminh/StepCounter/README.md

 # This Step Counter application is created within the scope of my internship at IMT Mines Ales on the subject of Burnout Syndrome Detection using Smartphones' data
 # Current Version : 1.00

-This Step Counter is capable of :
+This Step Counter is capable of computing :
-- Count the number of steps a person has walked
+- The number of steps a person has walked
 - Walked distance
 - Walking time
 - Walking average speed